ecwu/ecwu.github.io.source/content/post/pytorch-tutorial.md

 #### Attributes of a Tensor

-Tensors in PyTorch have several attributes that provide information about their shape, data type, and other properties.
-Here are some of the commonly used attributes of a PyTorch tensor.
+Tensors in PyTorch have attributes that provide information about their shape, data type, device, and gradient requirements.
+Some commonly used attributes include:

 - Shape: It represents the size of each dimension of the tensor.
 You can access it using the shape attribute or the `size()` method.
 For example, `tensor.shape` or `tensor.size()` will return the shape of the tensor.
 - Datatype: It indicates the data type of the elements stored in the tensor.
 PyTorch supports various data types such as `torch.float32`, `torch.int64`, `torch.bool`, etc. You can access the data type of a tensor using the `dtype` attribute.